totovr/Arduino/HC-05/Example/README.md

 ##### HC-05 Example

-This program use a HC-05 module connected to Arduino Uno to control via Bluetooth a BLE_Arduino
+This program use a HC-05 module connected to an Arduino Uno to control from the computer the board via Bluetooth

 ###### Setup in Raspberry Pi 3 Linux ubuntu MATE